 Although if Spark’s sound quality could be due to Rupert Neve Portico’s preamp, the sound was very similar to that of the M-Audio mic preamps.

 However, the Spark produced vocal sounds that were almost identical and slightly less focused.
-Because they represent the preamps that will be used with this mic, we continued to use the M-Audio preamps.
-Recording acoustic guitar was also excellent.
+Because they represent the preamps that will be used with this mic, we continued to use the M-Audio interface.
+Recording acoustic guitar and drum overhead were also excellent.

 The warm low end was balanced with a clear top that wasn’t harsh or strident.
 The mic picked up all the subtle tone nuances of the dharbuka and hand percussion when the fingers were lightly pressed.